| |

 This row is worked like the foundation row, with a slight alteration at the start;

-Ch3, starting in the second ch from hook, make a beg star st; so you’ll work into 2 chains, and the first 3 sts on the row (that’s the last 3 hdc from the previous row).
+Ch3, starting in the second ch from hook, make a beg star st; so you’ll work into 2 chains, and the first 3 sts on the row (that’s the last 3 hdc from the previous row) to get your 6 loops on your hook.

 Work Star Sts along the row until you have 1 st left unworked, make an end star st to finish the row.